 UPMC Vocational Training Center serves adults with intellectual disabilities.
 This program offers a structured setting with staff instruction and meaningful work that includes job readiness skills assessments.

-Adults with intellectual disabilities receive compensation for work they complete.
+Adults with intellectual disabilities receive compensation for the work they complete.

 Supported Employment Program

 The Supported Employment Program offers job coaching.
-Our staff helps find employment for those with ASD or other intellectual disabilities.
+Our staff helps find employment for autistic people or those with intellectual disabilities.
 The program provides: